huilinghe19/CopleyControl_TangoDS/README.md

 Frist, add pogoRevision="9.4" into the class. <classes name="PowerPMACAxes" pogoRevision="9.4">
 	Then use pogo to create powerPMAC_TANGO DS CLASS with the option Makefile.
 Then the c++ source files can be created in the folder.
 Then use "make" to create the powerPMAC_TANGO DS class DS. at the end, you will see PowerPMACAxes in the folder "~/DeviceServers".
 The command:"DeviceServers/PowerPMACAxes test" can be used later.
 All my c++ DS class such as Socket DS is also using the method.

+6. Qt Designer
+  Command: "taurusdesigner"
+  The Qt Designer interface will be displayed and .ui file can be opened to show the copley controller GUI, in the GUI the states, position and acceleration and "taurustrend stepnet01/position" curve can be shown.